20 Essential Built-In Nodejs Modules - You Can't Miss!

 net

-The net module provides functionalities for creating servers and clients that handle TCP/IPC connections.
+module provides functionalities for creating servers and clients that handle TCP/IPC connections.
 It enables the development of network applications that require low-level network communication, such as chat servers, file transfer services, and real-time data streaming applications.
 This module provides a foundation for building custom network protocols and services.

 const net = require('net');